 Mike brings a specialized mindset to the broadest of goals: growth.
 He focuses on helping founders identify, maneuver, and systematize their growth levers.
-He has led unannounced investments and is on the board of multiple companies across several focus areas: underlying technology/infrastructure empowering modern commerce, marketplaces (B2B and B2C), creator enablement, and platforms focused on the shift of consumer engagement toward audio.
+Mike led Greylock’s investments in Builder, Novi, Pepper, Postscript, Vori, and several unannounced companies, and is on the board of multiple companies across several focus areas: underlying technology/infrastructure empowering modern commerce, marketplaces (B2B and B2C), creator enablement, and platforms focused on the shift of consumer engagement toward audio.

 “As entrepreneurship grows increasingly distributed, enablement of the longer-tail is creating some of today’s most interesting opportunities.”